 Beginning a coaching relationship includes creating a set of Coaching Objectives that outline what the relationship will accomplish over the term of the contract.
 To get anything meaningful accomplished together, most contract terms are one year in duration.
 Often times, at the request of the church leader, I will schedule a site visit at or near the beginning of the contract period.
 This allows me to experience a weekend service, meet other staff members, and gain a better understanding of the overall ministry, including its successes and challenges.

-- Meeting Frequency – Coaching happens via bi-weekly 1-hour conference calls or Zoom video sessions.
-By the end of the year, the new executive pastor is ready to go, no longer in need my services.
+- Meeting Frequency – Coaching happens via two times per month 1-hour conference calls or Zoom video sessions.
+By the end of the year, the new executive pastor is ready to go, no longer in need of my services.

 - Objective – My objective is to help the new executive pastor to begin their new ministry successfully, having accomplished a number of first-year objectives.